ccmoore214/shiny-parakeet/README.md

 # shiny-parakeet
-This is my first every repository
+# this is my first ever repository